 Click on the acceptable price range check box.

-If the transaction is at an EnronOnline Bid price, ie you are selling to Enron then a lowest acceptable price box will appear with up and down arrows.
+If the transaction is at an EnronOnline Bid price, ie you are selling to Enron, then an acceptable price or higher box will appear with up and down arrows.

-If the transaction is at an EnronOnline Offer price, ie you are buying from Enron then a highest acceptable price box will appear with up and down arrows.
+If the transaction is at an EnronOnline Offer price, ie you are buying from Enron, then an acceptable price or lower box will appear with up and down arrows.

 Enter the lowest or highest acceptable price depending on whether the transaction is at the Bid or Offer respectively by clicking on the up or down arrows.
 The price will move up or down in increments of the price unit.